 The help of Bhanwar Ajit Karan Singh Shekhawat of

-Lamiya, he was also granted the title of Raja and a mansab of 1250 sawars later
+of Lamiya, he was also granted the title of Raja and a

-of Devati, married 2ndly, Rani Kisnawati, daughter of
+married 2ndly, Rani Kisnawati, only daughter of Raja

-adding that territory to his own, married 3rdly.
-Rani
+territory to his own, married 3rdly.
+Rani Mertanji,

 married 5thly, Rani Lad Kanwar, daughter of Raja

-Pali, and had issue, 12 sons, the Raisalot clan,
+issue, 12 sons, the Raisalot clan, including the